juaristi22/microimpute/docs/models/ols/index.md

 # Ordinary Least Squares Linear Regression

-The `OLS` model uses linear regression to predict missing values based on relationships between predictor and target variables.
+The `OLS` model employs linear regression techniques to predict missing values by leveraging the relationships between predictor and target variables.
+This classic statistical approach provides a computationally efficient method for imputation while offering theoretical guarantees under certain assumptions.

 ## How It Works

-- Fits a linear regression model using statsmodels OLS implementation
-- Assumes normally distributed residuals to generate different quantiles
-- For prediction, computes the mean prediction and adds a quantile-specific offset
+The OLS imputer works by fitting a linear regression model using the statsmodels implementation of Ordinary Least Squares.
+During the training phase, it identifies the coefficients that minimize the sum of squared residuals between the predicted and actual values in the training data.
+This creates a model that captures the linear relationship between the predictors and target variables.

+For prediction at different quantiles, the model makes an important assumption that the residuals (the differences between predicted and actual values) follow a normal distribution.
+This assumption allows the model to generate predictions at various quantiles by starting with the mean prediction and adding a quantile-specific offset derived from the normal distribution.
+Specifically, it computes the standard error of the predictions and applies the inverse normal cumulative distribution function to generate predictions at the requested quantiles.

 ## Key Features

-- Simple parametric approach with fast training and prediction
-- Assumes linear relationships between variables
-- Models uncertainty by assuming normal distribution of residuals
-- Uses the inverse normal CDF (norm.ppf) to generate quantile-specific predictions
+The OLS imputer offers a simple yet powerful parametric approach with fast training and prediction times compared to more complex models.
+It relies on the assumption of linear relationships between variables, making it particularly suitable for datasets where such relationships hold or as a baseline comparison for more complex approaches.